creativival/Voxelaming/README.en.md

 ### Reset Command

-By alternately repeating the creation and reset of the model, you can create an animation of the model.
+The Reset command deletes all voxels.
+The model can be animated by alternately creating and resetting the model.

 ```python
 # Python